 Both are greedy, self-serving, and irreverent.

-Rocket is brave and aggressive, often eager to engage in conflict while Rygel is a coward who tries to avoid trouble.
+Rocket is brave and aggressive, often eager to engage in conflict while Rygel is a coward who usually tries to avoid trouble.

 Rocket the Raccoon was created in a lab while Rygel was a Dominar of a vast empire before he was overthrown by his cousin who handed him over to the Peacekeepers.